kkkooosss/React-app-for-multi-docker-elb-ecs-service/README.md

-Scroll down to the end and push "Configure via JSON" Copy/paste content od task-definition.json file from this repository.
+Scroll down to the end and push "Configure via JSON" Copy/paste content of task-definition.json file from this repository.

 Say "Save" and "Create".